Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. The eighth script: moving file into different foldeers
 	- mv ./betty /tmp/my_first_directory: this is used to move your folder between folders.

+9. The nineth script: Deleting a file
+	- rm /tmp/my_first_directory/betty: this is used to delete the file in the directory.